Abstraction-Refinement Based Optimal Control with Regular Objectives: Optimal Control of Finite Transition Systems

 The algorithm initially assigns a cost of $0$ to the states in $S_f$ and $\infty$ otherwise.
 The cost $\cost^i$ in the $i$-iteration captures the optimal cost of reaching $S_f$ by a strategy in which all paths that conform to it have length at most $i$, and $\sigma^i$ stores a corresponding strategy.
-Hence, $\cost^{|S|}$ provides a layered strategy if $\cost^{|S|}(s_0) < \infty$.
-The algorithm can be improved wherein it terminates earlier than completing the $|S|$ iterations, if the costs $\C$ do not change between iterations.
+Hence, $\cost^{|\S|}$ provides a layered strategy if $\cost^{|\S|}(s_0) < \infty$.
+The algorithm can be improved wherein it terminates earlier than completing the $|\S|$ iterations, if the costs $\C$ do not change between iterations.
+In the worst case, this algorithm runs in $O(|\Delta||\S|)$ time where $|\Delta|$ is the number of transitions in $\T$ and $|\S|$ is the number of states in $\T$.